kardioversion1/StaffBoard/README.md

 ## Hospital ID

 Each nurse can have a unique numeric Hospital ID.
 When adding a nurse without an ID, the app assigns a temporary 6-digit code.
 IDs must be 4–10 digits and unique across all staff.
 Edit IDs from Settings or the nurse menu; validation errors are shown inline.

+## Shift Planner (v2.6)

+An experimental planner for building daily or weekly coverage.
+Drag nurses into zone/role cells, review the last five assignments and publish days to append to history.
+Includes basic rule checks, optional self-scheduling windows and a lightweight swap request queue.